- 1/2 yd of matte bridal satin (online satin source: Online Fabric Store)

 From here, it’s time to mark where you want your stripes to go.
 We use a half inch seam allowance for our collars and normally set the outside edge of our stripes at 3/4″ in from the seam allowance, so we mark at 1.25″ (1/2″ + 3/4″) away from the edge on the right side of the fabric.

 Next, grab your Wonder Tape as well as your double fold bias tape.
 Wonder Tape is a water soluble tape that is used to hold fabric together as you stitch.
 Place it on the bottom of your bias tape and place it on your collar, right along the edge of the line you marked earlier, making sure distances between stripes are consistent and allowing for outside seam allowance on the edge of the collar.
 We find it best to Wonder Tape one stripe, add the bias tape, mark the next stripe, and repeat the process as many times as necessary for your senshi.

 Grab your other collar piece.
-With wrong sides together, stitch both pieces using a ½” seam allowance.
+With right sides together, stitch both pieces using a ½” seam allowance.
 Make sure to leave a gap at the center of the neck to flip inside out.

 Flip your collar inside out.
 Using a chopstick or other pointed object, gently push out the corners and press.